raspberrypi/documentation/configuration/config-txt/video.md

 ### Which values are valid for my monitor?

-Your HDMI monitor may support only a limited set of formats.
+Your HDMI monitor may only support a limited set of formats.
 To find out which formats are supported, use the following method:

   1. Set the output format to VGA 60Hz (`hdmi_group=1` and `hdmi_mode=1`) and boot up your Raspberry Pi
-  2. Enter the following command to give a list of CEA supported modes: `/opt/vc/bin/tvservice -m CEA`
+  1. Enter the following command to give a list of CEA-supported modes: `/opt/vc/bin/tvservice -m CEA`
-  3. Enter the following command to give a list of DMT supported modes: `/opt/vc/bin/tvservice -m DMT`
+  1. Enter the following command to give a list of DMT-supported modes: `/opt/vc/bin/tvservice -m DMT`
-  4. Enter the following command to show your current state: `/opt/vc/bin/tvservice -s`
+  1. Enter the following command to show your current state: `/opt/vc/bin/tvservice -s`
-  5. Enter the following commands to dump more detailed information from your monitor: `/opt/vc/bin/tvservice -d edid.dat; /opt/vc/bin/edidparser edid.dat`
+  1. Enter the following commands to dump more detailed information from your monitor: `/opt/vc/bin/tvservice -d edid.dat; /opt/vc/bin/edidparser edid.dat`

 The `edid.dat` should also be provided when troubleshooting problems with the default HDMI mode.